aashvi77/AI-Gujarati-Wedding-Assistant/README.md

 ---

 ## Future Roadmap

-* **Current Status:** v1.0 (First Official Release) – Fully functional interactive UI, validated domain dataset, and active RAG orchestration pipeline.
+## Future Roadmap

+The product is currently in active development.
+While v1.0 delivers a functional Minimum Viable Product (MVP), the current development sprint is focused on the following backlog items:

+* **Retrieval Tuning:** Actively refining chunking strategies and prompt context windows to increase retrieval precision and response optimization.
+* **Social Collaboration Features:** Engineering a pipeline to allow users to export, share, or collaborate on generated wedding planning workflows with family members.
+* **UI/UX Polish and Visual Identity:** Optimizing the interface layouts, streamlining the CSS styling, and establishing a cohesive brand identity to elevate the overall user experience.
-* **Next Sprint Iterations:** Expanding evaluation frameworks, refining data retrieval speeds, and mapping out structural pipelines to scale the dataset into adjacent South Asian regional traditions.
+* **Scale Architecture:** Mapping out structural data ingestion pipelines to seamlessly scale the validated dataset into adjacent South Asian regional traditions.